Log4Shell exploits are present in 17,000 unpatched Log4J packages in the Maven Central ecosystem, posing a significant supply-chain risk.

 The Log4j bug impacts a tremendous amount of Java software.
 Threatrix can scan your code and locate every hiding place.

 After the CVE update that Log4j-core was affected, updating all vulnerable versions of the Log4j-API, Google Security found that as of December 19, more than 17,000 packages in Maven Central were vulnerable or about 4 percent of the entire repository.
 Only 25 percent of them had updated versions available.
 In a blog post posted on Dec.
-21st, Google researchers explained that the average bug affects between 2 percent and less than .01 percent of such packages.
+21st, Google researchers explained that the average bug affects between 2% and less than .01 % of such packages.

 Those are new downloads that leave apps and projects susceptible to Log4j attacks.